quadratichq/quadratic/docs/ai_memory_system.md

 ## Overview

-The AI Memory System is a team-scoped knowledge base that automatically generates, stores, and retrieves summaries of files, code cells, connections, and chat insights.
-It makes the AI assistant smarter the more you use it, and shares that knowledge across all team members.
+The AI Memory System is a team-scoped knowledge store that automatically generates, stores, and retrieves summaries of files, code cells, data tables, sheet tables, connections, and chat insights.
+It organizes knowledge by **topic** (not by chat) and uses **scope hierarchy** (file vs team) to distinguish file-specific knowledge from team-wide patterns.

 Every time a user runs code, connects to a database, or has a meaningful AI conversation, the system extracts key information, summarizes it with an LLM, and stores it as a searchable memory.
-When any team member later asks the AI a question, relevant memories are automatically retrieved and included in context.
+When any team member later asks the AI a question, relevant memories are automatically retrieved via vector search and included in context.

 ## Architecture